Primal dual methods for Wasserstein gradient flows: Introduction

-The goal of the present work is to develop new numerical methods for partial differential equations of the form (\ref{maineqn}) that combine the gradient flow structure with modern operator splitting techniques.
-Our method applies to equations of this form with any combination of diffusion $U'_m(\rho)$, drift $V$, or interaction $W*\rho$ terms---in particular, it is not necessary for diffusion to be present in order for our scheme to converge.
+The goal of the present work is to develop new numerical approach for partial differential equations of the form (\ref{maineqn}) that combine gradient flow methods with modern operator splitting techniques.
+Our approach applies to equations of this form with any combination of diffusion $\alpha U'_m(\rho)$ $(\alpha \geq 0$), drift $V$, or interaction $W*\rho$ terms---in particular, it is not necessary for diffusion to be present in order for our scheme to converge.

 The main idea of our approach is to discretize the PDE/Wasserstein gradient flow at two levels.
-First, we consider a time discretization of the gradient flow with time step $\tau$ (see Figure \ref{fig:level}.B), either given by the classical JKO scheme (\ref{eqn:JKO-000}) or a new higher order variant (see equation \eqref{2nd}).
+First, we consider a time discretization of the gradient flow with time step $\tau$ (see Figure \ref{fig:level}.B), either given by the classical JKO scheme (equation (\ref{eqn:JKO-000}) below) or a new Crank-Nicolson inspired variant (equation \eqref{2nd} below).
 This reduces computation of the gradient flow to solving a sequence of infinite dimensional minimization problems.
-Then, we consider a dynamical reformulation of these minimization problems, introduced by Benamou and Brenier, by which the problem becomes the minimization of a strictly convex integral functional subject to a linear PDE constraint (see Figure \ref{fig:level}.C).
+Then, we consider a dynamical reformulation of these minimization problems, stemming from Benamou and Brenier's dynamic characterization of the Wasserstein metric, by which the problem becomes the minimization of a strictly convex integral functional subject to a linear PDE constraint (see Figure \ref{fig:level}.C).
 At this level, the problem remains continuous in space and time.
 We conclude by considering a further discretization of the problem, with inner time step $(\Delta t)$ and spatial discretization $(\Delta x)$, by taking piecewise constant approximations of the functions and using a finite difference approximation of the PDE constraint (see Figure \ref{fig:level}.D).
 In this final, fully discrete form, we then compute the minimizer using modern operator splitting techniques, applying Yan's recent extension of the classical primal dual algorithm for minimizing sums of three convex functions \cite{Yan17}.
-(See section \ref{sec:nummethod} for a detailed description of our numerical method.)
-While our approach does involve two levels of discretization in time, with inner iterations between each outer time step, this is unavoidable when developing an implicit method for nonlinear equations.
-Furthermore, compared to other implicit methods, such as the backward Euler method, ours has the advantage of parallelization.